Regavim (NGO): Protecting nature preserves

 Regavim monitors and reports on the violation of nature reserves for construction, roads and other development at Mount Meron and elsewhere.
 According to Rabbis for Human Rights some of these nature reserves in the Negev are declared in order to block Bedouins from using the land, and precedents exist for transforming reserves to future Jewish construction.
 Regavim, however, calls the Bedouin settlements, "a silent conquest", of land by means of illegal construction funded from abroad.

 The organization sued the Druze town of Majdal Shams for illegal construction inside the Mount Hermon nature reserve.

+Reactions

+Nearly 90 US lawmakers sent a letter to Joe Biden in late October 2024 urging him to sanction the NGO Regavim, saying it was involved in actions that led to the forced displacement of Palestinians from their lands in the West Bank.

 Accusations against the European Union in illegal construction

 In February 2015 Regavim released a report documenting the construction of houses funded by the British charity Oxfam and the European Union.
 The same material claimed that the European Union was subsidizing illegal housing in Area C of the West Bank, which according to Oslo Accords is under interim Israeli jurisdiction.
 Israeli international law expert Alan Baker, who took part in the Oslo Accords' creation, said that "EU is ignoring international law and taking concrete steps to influence the facts on the ground".
 Similar opinions were expressed by Eugene Kontorovich and by MEPs as James Carver (Britain) and Michael Theurer (Germany).